Codus1127/react-drills/README.md

 ### Question #4

 Create a `Login` component that has two text inputs, one for a `username` and one for a `password`, and a button to login the user.
-When the login button is clicked, an alert should be showed to the user that displays what the user typed in for the `username` and `password`.
+When the login button is clicked, an alert should be show to the user that displays what the user typed in for the `username` and `password`.

 ### Solution